wp-plugins/contus-video-gallery/readme.txt

 6. **Upload RTMP Video** - You can add RTMP Streaming video

-7. **Upload Embed Video** - You can add video using Embed code

-8. **Gallery settings** - You can control Player and Plugin here.
+7. **Gallery settings** - You can control Player and Plugin here.

-9. **Manage video widgets** - We are providing 5 widgets.
-They are : Popular, Recent, Featured, Related videos, Video Search and Video Categories.
+8. **Manage video widgets** - We are providing 7 widgets.
+They are : Popular, Recent, Featured, Related, Random videos, Video Search and Video Categories.
 You can assign the above mentioned widgets in any position of your template.

-10. **Videos(recent,popular,feature, Video Categories)** - We are also displaying Popular, Recent, Featured, Related videos and Video Categories in content page under player.
+9. **Videos(recent,popular,feature, Video Categories)** - We are also displaying Popular, Recent, Featured, Related videos and Video Categories in content page under player.

 == Changelog ==

+= 2.7 =

+* Provided extra widget called "Random Videos"
+* Option to store videos in Amazon S3 bucket
+* Option to restrict member upload feature
+* Option to limit upload methods for users
+* Option to hide/show "Social Icon", "RSS Icon", "Posted By", "Added On", "Category", "Description", "Ratings", "Views", "Report", "Embed code" and "iframe code" in video detail page.
+* Provided iframe code like embed code of the video (available only outside the player)
+* Google Adsense feature
+* Option to hide video title in video home page
+* Video report option for users
+* Option to limit related videos count in slider and inside the player
+* Option to change the order of "Featured", "Recent" and "Popular" section in video home page.
+* Extra shortcodes for separate category, popular, featured and recent videos sections.

 = 2.5 =
 * Updated WordPress Method to load ajax files